 - Publicize a link to the "Tumbleweed" known-good tree

 - openSUSE:QA Factory Acceptance Test Plan used to define Good vs. Broken.

 - identify test cases in that test plan

 - Many important test cases have been automated on openqa

 - code:

 - There is a snapshot repo available for updates and net-installs at http://download.opensuse.org/factory-tested/repo/ - this can be useful in cases when you would use Factory, but want to reduce the risk of having to recover your system (of course, the risk is still not zero).
-This repo gets updated to factory, whenever the tests showed, that basic functions (installing, updating, X11) were still working.
+This repo gets updated with new packages from a Staging project, whenever the tests showed, that basic functions (installing, updating, X11) were still working.

 Need to list requirements / solicit mockups for the webapp.